karmab/kcli-plan-samples/openshift4/baremetal/README.md

 ## Purpose

-This repository provides a plan which deploys a vm where
+This repository provides a plan which deploys a vm where:
 - openshift-baremetal-install is downloaded or compiled from source (with an additional list of PR numbers to apply)
 - stop the nodes to deploy through ipmi
 - launch the install against a set of baremetal nodes

 ## Why

-To deploy baremetal using bare minimum on the provisioning node
+To deploy baremetal using `bare minimum` on the provisioning node

 ## Requirements